Pylons/pyramid/docs/narr/zca.rst

 Most production Zope applications are relatively large, making it impractical due to memory constraints to run more than one Zope application per Python process.
-However, a :mod:`repoze.bfg` application may be very small and consume very little memory, so it's a reasonable goal to be able to run more than one BFG application per process.
+However, a :mod:`pyramid` application may be very small and consume very little memory, so it's a reasonable goal to be able to run more than one BFG application per process.

-In order to make it possible to run more than one :mod:`repoze.bfg` application in a single process, :mod:`repoze.bfg` defaults to using a separate ZCA registry *per application*.
+In order to make it possible to run more than one :mod:`pyramid` application in a single process, :mod:`pyramid` defaults to using a separate ZCA registry *per application*.

-While this services a reasonable goal, it causes some issues when trying to use patterns which you might use to build a typical :term:`Zope` application to build a :mod:`repoze.bfg` application.
+While this services a reasonable goal, it causes some issues when trying to use patterns which you might use to build a typical :term:`Zope` application to build a :mod:`pyramid` application.
 Without special help, ZCA "global" APIs such as ``zope.component.getUtility`` and ``zope.component.getSiteManager`` will use the ZCA "global" registry.
-Therefore, these APIs will appear to fail when used in a :mod:`repoze.bfg` application, because they'll be consulting the ZCA global registry rather than the component registry associated with your :mod:`repoze.bfg` application.
+Therefore, these APIs will appear to fail when used in a :mod:`pyramid` application, because they'll be consulting the ZCA global registry rather than the component registry associated with your :mod:`pyramid` application.

-There are three ways to fix this: by disusing the ZCA global API entirely, by using :meth:`repoze.bfg.configuration.Configurator.hook_zca` or by passing the ZCA global registry to the :term:`Configurator` constructor at startup time.
+There are three ways to fix this: by disusing the ZCA global API entirely, by using :meth:`pyramid.configuration.Configurator.hook_zca` or by passing the ZCA global registry to the :term:`Configurator` constructor at startup time.
 We'll describe all three methods in this section.